alanng10/class-lang/Docue/Article/Sande/a.md

 Var is the var that hold ref value that is the maide memory index.
 Var Type is any Type.
 Argue is argue that is passed into the maide being called.
-Maide at memory Index Var is called with argue Argue passed in.
+Maide at memory index Var is called with argue Argue passed in.

 This is enough element to do any ref call for effect.